kyleboas/tacticsjournal.com/_posts/2024/04/2024-04-13-could-erling-haaland-be-doing-more.md

     <figcaption>Figure 4.2 - Erling Haaland plays a one-touch pass back to Bernardo Silva.</figcaption>
 </figure>

 It's all very choreographed.
-The only time you'll see him move to receive is when certain players aren't or are occupying certain spaces.
+The only time you'll see him move to receive is when certain players aren't occupying certain spaces.
 Bernardo Silva moves back so he sees the space, and checks to the ball, then helps circulate the ball.

 But notice how congested that right side of the pitch is now.
 They don't want him doing that movement back because it draws a center-back with him.
 There's less space, and now there's no one occupying the space central, close to the penalty box.